paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/bayesian_method_reliability_prediction_modelling.md

 In general, the Markov chain needs a burn in phase.
 This burn in phase allows the parameters to converge to the relevant region of interest.
 The length of the burn in phase depends on several factors and a plot of the Markov chain can help to decide if the choice was appropriate.
 In the case the chain is non-stationary the choice might not be appropriate.
 Plotting several chains in one plot also helps to decide if the choice was appropriate.

 If the guess of the initial point is already good, then the burn in phase is shorter.
 The Markov chain for the example is provided in {numref}`method_figure7_11` using the data provided in {numref}`method-table7-4`.
-It can be seen that it scatters around a value of $1.5\  \cdot 10^{- 5}$, corresponding to the closed-form solution provided in Eq. {eq}`Equation Method 7.32`.
+It can be seen that it scatters around a value of $1.5\  \cdot 10^{- 5}$, corresponding to the closed-form solution provided in Eq. {eq}`Equation_method_7_32`.
 After excluding the burn-in phase, the simulated values from the Markov chain are used to numerically represent the posterior distribution of the uncertain failure rate $\lambda$.

 The example calculations were performed using the so-called Metropolis algorithm.
 In the literature further developments can be found such as the Hamiltonian Monte Carlo.
 These more advanced methods follow in principle the same procedure but they are in general smarter in proposing where to jump next. **\[BR25\]**.